 3. Puppies Make A Prediction

 Speculation about who will win a football game can be wildly inaccurate.
 But it’s really a 50-50 shot when you think about it.
 So why not let puppies decide the outcome?
-It seems like the puppies couldn’t care less about the game, but they sure are happy to get a big bowl of chow, no matter what team name is on it.
+It seems like the puppies couldn’t care less about the game, and maybe that’s why their prediction was a little off last yearr.
+However, they sure are happy to get a big bowl of chow, no matter what team name is on it.

 4. Georges Loses It

-Georges the Golden Retriever loves his sports.
-And he’s really excited for football.
-He doesn’t care so much what’s on the other channels.
-But as soon as there’s a ball going down a field, Georges’ tail starts wagging and he’s jumping for joy.
+Georges the Golden Retriever loves his sports, and he’s really excited for football.
+He doesn’t care so much what’s on the other channels, but as soon as there’s a ball going down a field, Georges’s tail starts wagging, and he’s jumping for joy.
 The pup can barely contain his excitement.

 5. Chewing Up The Competition

 Nahla, the young Boxer-mix in this video, doesn’t need to watch a game to get excited for football.
-She’s just happy to do what she does best, tear the ball to oblivion.
+She’s just happy to do what she does best–tear the ball to oblivion.
 She couldn’t be more content, just sitting around gnawing away on her deflated ball.
-She’s not moving down the field, but she sure is cute.
+Nahla isn’t moving down the field, but she sure is cute.